amirachaudhry/webprogramming/README.md

 F28WP

-This project welcomes the user to Scotland with infomation of each of the following cities:
+This project allows users to read about the follow places in Scotland:
 - Edinburgh
 - Glasgow
 - Aberdeen